Weisfeiler-Leman Indistinguishability of Graphons: Graphon Operators

 \subsection{Bi-Labeled Graphs}

-A \textit{bi-labeled graph} $\bm{G}$ is a triple $(G, \bm{a}, \bm{b})$, where $G$ is a multigraph and $\bm{a} \in V(G)^k$, $\bm{b} \in V(G)^\ell$ for $k,\ell \ge 0$ are vectors of vertices such that both the entries of $\bm{a}$ and the entries of $\bm{b}$ are pairwise distinct.
+A \textit{bi-labeled graph} $\bm{G}$ is a triple $(G, \bm{a}, \bm{b})$, where $G$ is a multigraph and $\bm{a} \in V(G)^k$, $\bm{b} \in V(G)^\ell$ for $k,\ell \ge 0$ are tuples of vertices such that both the entries of $\bm{a}$ and the entries of $\bm{b}$ are pairwise distinct; $\bm{a}$ and $\bm{b}$ may however overlap.
 When there is no fear of ambiguity, we sometimes just use the term \textit{graph} to refer to a bi-labeled graph.
-The multigraph $G$ is called the \textit{underlying graph} of $\bm{G}$, and the vectors $\bm{a}$ and $\bm{b}$ are called the vectors of \textit{input} and \textit{output vertices}, respectively.
+The multigraph $G$ is called the \textit{underlying graph} of $\bm{G}$, and the tuples $\bm{a}$ and $\bm{b}$ are called the tuples of \textit{input} and \textit{output vertices}, respectively.
 That is, a bi-labeled graph is a multigraph where additionally \textit{input} and \textit{output labels} are assigned to the vertices with every vertex having at most one label of each type.
-Note that one usually does not require that every vertex has at most one label of each type, cf.\ \cite{MacinskaRoberson2020}., but this is needed to ensure that graphon operators are well defined; the reason is that the diagonal in the product space $(X^k, \Borel^{\otimes k}, \mu^{\otimes k})$ has measure zero (as long as our standard Borel space is atom free), a problem which one does not face in the finite-dimensional case.
+Note that one usually does not require that every vertex has at most one label of each type, cf.\ \cite{MacinskaRoberson2020}, but this is needed to ensure that graphon operators are well defined; the precise reason for this will be seen later when graphon operators are defined.

 Two bi-labeled graphs $\bm{G} = (G, \bm{a}, \bm{b})$ and $\bm{G'} = (G', \bm{a'}, \bm{b'})$ are \textit{isomorphic} if there is an isomorphism $\varphi \colon V(G) \to V(G')$ from $G$ to $G'$ such that $\varphi(\bm{a}) = \bm{a'}$ and $\varphi(\bm{b}) = \bm{b'}$.
 For $k, \ell \ge 0$, let $\multiGraphs^{k, \ell}$ denote the set of all (isomorphism types of) bi-labeled graphs with $k$ input and $\ell$ output vertices, and let $\graphs^{k, \ell} \subseteq \multiGraphs^{k, \ell}$ be the subset whose underlying graphs are simple.
 Let $\multiGraphs \coloneqq \cup_{k, \ell \ge 0} \multiGraphs^{k, \ell}$ and $\graphs \coloneqq \cup_{k, \ell \ge 0} \graphs^{k, \ell}$.